 One of the major benefits of drilling a borehole well in a village is that girls no longer have to walk miles to get water; they can go to school and become educated.
 During my visit, I talked with Assistant Principal Mr. Garba Seyni as well as Mr. Gado Issa, the School Supervisor, about the government-led effort to increase the attendance and retention of girls.
 To help support this effort, each parent enters into a contract with the school, promising that they will not withdraw their daughters for early marriage.
 This is a major step for my country, and I am so proud to witness such a clear shift in cultural and social behaviors; education for young girls is becoming a priority for ALL.

 In addition to all of the improvements the new well has provided in the area of education, it has also brought with it new opportunities for women.
 In every village where Wells Bring Hope drills a well, women are provided with microfinance tools and education so that they can work toward opening small businesses, and Simiri is no different.
 After the well was drilled in Simiri, the women of the village came together to form savings groups called “bani-bani,” which literally means “peace-peace.”
-Bani-bani works by creating a community fund from which the women can take a loan of 17,500 CFA ($28), which they must pay back at 5% over three months.
-This allows the women to gain the knowledge they need to establish and sustain micro-economic institutions while serving to bring women of different age groups together in a spirit of participation and cooperation.
+These savings groups allow the women to gain the knowledge they need to establish and sustain micro-economic institutions while serving to bring women of different age groups together in a spirit of participation and cooperation.

 The main goal of these groups is to improve the socio-economic environment by establishing a village-based microfinance institution that allows members to acquire gardens and grow food, ensuring that families in Simiri have enough to eat.
 All of this was made possible by one generous donation of $5,600!
 Thank you, Mr. Kareem Ahmed!